wbamberg/idl-reference/docs/nsIAccessibleTable.md

 object is returned that represents the requested cell regardless of whether
 the cell is currently visible (on the screen).

-@param  rowIndex     [in] the row index to retrieve the cell at
-@param  columnIndex  [in] the column index to retrieve the cell at

 #### Parameters ####